Zafar-Lab/scDREAMER/docs/source/index.rst

 Welcome to scDREAMER's documentation!
 -------------------------------------

 **scDREAMER** is a single-cell data integration framework that employs a novel adversarial variational autoencoder for learning lower-dimensional cellular embeddings and a batch classifier neural network for the removal of batch effects.
-See our preprint `bioRxiv`_ for more details.
+See our paper `NatureCommunications`_ for more details.

 .. image:: ../../architecture.png